wso2/docs-choreo-dev/en/docs/rest-api.md

 ## API management

 Choreo provides API management capabilities by default for REST APIs (and other APIs) so that you can manage the exposure of APIs to consumers.
-With Choreo's API management, you can also configure API security settings, set rate limits, associate usage plans, provide other documentation, and perform other related functions to govern the API.
+Choreo API management capabilities also allow you to configure API security settings, set rate limits, associate usage plans, provide other documentation, and perform other related functions to govern the API.
 The following image shows how you can execute the consumer-facing lifecycle of an API.

 ![Manage API lifecycle](assets/img/rest-apis/api-lifecycle-manage.png){.cInlineImage-full}